Overview | Eligibility | Divisions | Tournament Format | Game Format | Question Styles | Resources for Training | Sample

 The finals are single elimination in format; if we take four teams, then the first seed (ranked first by record, then by total points) plays the fourth seed in the quarterfinals, the second seed plays the third.
 The number of teams who makes the playoffs depends on how many teams register for each event.

 The History Bowl is a team history quiz competition played over four quarters in each match.
 Note that middle school games have slightly fewer questions.
 For 2020-21 all events will take place online.
-Competition will take place using Zoom and an online buzzer system.
+Competition will take place using Google Meet and an online buzzer system.
 Students each have a buzzer and on tossup questions, attempt to be the first student to ring in and answer correctly.
 Students may ring in at any point in the question – they are encouraged to interrupt the moderator to do so.
 After they ring in (which locks out any other student from answering), they give their answer.
 If they are correct, in the first or second quarter, they get ten points for their team.
 If incorrect, neither they nor their team members can buzz again on the question.
 In the second quarter, teams answering the tossup question correctly get a bonus on which they can confer, which is also worth ten points and does not use the buzzer.
 There are no negative points for any incorrect answers at any point in the Bowl.
 In the third quarter, students select a category for their team and then hear 8 questions on that category.
 Each is worth 10 points, with 20 points for a sweep.
 Questions missed in the third quarter go over to the other team once the first team is done and can be stolen.
 In the fourth quarter, questions are worth 30, 20, or 10 points based on how quickly they ring in.

 Note that at Nationals, early preliminary rounds have 8 questions in each of the 1st, 2nd, and 4th quarters.
 Later preliminary rounds have 10 questions in each quarter, and playoff rounds have 12 questions in each quarter.